The hidden tax on test automation maintenance

 The autonomous testing alternative

 Automated testing runs scripts humans wrote.
-Autonomous testing creates tests from design specs and commit messages.
-It runs these tests and makes bug tickets without any human-written test cases.
+Autonomous testing creates tests from design specs and commit messages, then runs them and creates bug tickets — all without human-written test cases.

 What this means for your automation strategy